akhnos/spica-documentation/docs/concept/function.md

 ## Events and triggers

 There are events in the Spica.
-As an example, there is an event when there is a change in the database or receive an HTTP request
+As an example, there is an event when there is a change in the database or when receiving an HTTP request.

 If you attach a trigger to your function, your function will be executed when the event is raised.